oumnia-bdr/IFT6164_FLD/README.md

     - Test: Entire test set (from the above)

 ## Evaluating overfitting
-To only the degree of overfitting, we recommend looking at the **FLD generalization gap** (i.e. the difference between train and test FLD).
+To only evaluate the degree of overfitting, we recommend looking at the **FLD generalization gap** (i.e. the difference between train and test FLD).
 The more this value is negative, the more your model is overfitting.
 This can be done as follows:
 ```python
 from fld.metrics.FLD import FLD
 train_fld = FLD(eval_feat="gap").compute_metric(train_feat, test_feat, gen_feat)